Dave Manby: Dudh Kosi

 In 1976, at the age of 21, Dave was asked to join five other kayakers in a team of ten on the famous first descent of the Dudh Kosi, the river running off Mount Everest the trip leader was Mike Jones.
 The team left in July and began the 7,500 mile drive in a Transit mini-bus to Kathmandu.
 Once there a further 180 mile hike, with all the equipment including 10 kayaks, had to be undertaken to reach Everest Base Camp.
 This was the starting point of the pioneering paddle which involved some of the hardest white water canoed to date.
 Dave himself had one close call when his boat capsized and in the freezing water was unable to Eskimo roll.
-Luckily the team managed to get him out of the river before it was too late.
-The whole expedition was filmed by Leo Dickinson and was shown on British prime time television in boxing day 1976.
+The team got him out of the river safe.
+The whole expedition was filmed by Leo Dickinson and was shown on British prime time television in Boxing Day 1976.
 The film itself won over 50 international awards, and has recently been remastered in Los Angeles and made into a DVD.
 It was shown again in the UK on BBC 4 on 8 January 2014.

 The river is extreme white water.
 Normally it can't be used for water sports.
 The first kayak trip was made 1976 by a British expedition under the leadership of Mike Jones.